Problem of Hell: The inhabitants of Hell

+According to many scholars who interpret verses that state "dwell therein unless thy Lord will it otherwise" eternality of hell is only depend on God's vast mercy.
+Jafar al Sadiq, the grandson of Muhammad, asserted the people who remain hell are only those who are so full of corruption that they have literally put themselves here and are sinners with so vast sins that it corrupted their being and that majority of people will be released either by mercy or purification.
 Some non-pluralist scholars like Ibn Arabi state that every human will receive a proper message and will not be doomed for ignorance, while others claim non-Muslims are judged by their own moral standards, because of God's all-embracing mercy.
+According to a hadith, there would be many cases where God mercy would free people from fire.

 Another criterion to determine the justice of Hell's punishment derives from its duration, on which Islamic scholars disagree.
 The orthodox view holds that Hell is eternal, others hold that Hell exists to purify rather than inflict pain, and may even cease to exist after a while.

 With the increasing urgency of pluralism, modern writers such as Edip Yüksel and Mouhanad Khorchide hold Hell to be finite rather than eternal: Yüksel argues that evildoers will be punished in Hell for an appropriate period then cease to exist, so that their suffering (which is described in the Quran and is balanced with descriptions of heaven) will be only a just amount.